donaldww/go-oracle/README.md

 # go-oracle

-When consulted, the oracle responds
+When consulted, the oracle responds.